 One, the driving is not always super relaxing because playing chicken with oncoming traffic for hours on end is a bit nerve-wracking.
 For us mere mortals, anyways.

 Luckily enough, there ARE pullouts.
 So pay attention, look ahead, slow down for curves, and when the pullout is on your left, it means it’s your turn to pull off.

 Two, Google Maps seems unaware that these roads are barely more than a goat trail and as such, cannot accurately predict the amount of time until your next destination.
-In fact, most of the time it took us at least 50% more time, if not double what Google predicted, to reach our desired location.
+In fact, most of the time it took at least 50% more time, if not double what Google predicted, to reach a desired location.